pleszkoi/Production-Environment-Homelab/README.md

    http://localhost:5000
 ```

-If everythng went good, the "Hello from Dockerized Flask App!" message appears.
+If everything went good, the "Hello from Dockerized Flask App!" message appears.
 If you modify the app/app.py file, the change will also be updated in the container (due to the volumes setting in docker-compose.yml).

 **Author: Pleszkó István**
 **LinkedIn: https://www.linkedin.com/in/pleszko-istvan/**